ShashankA2004/ShashankA2004/README.md

 ##I am a Tech enthusiast from India.

-##💻 Proficient in programming, AI, embedded systems, and digital electronics.
+##💻 Proficient in programming, AI, embedded systems, and electronics.

 ##🌱 Enthusiastic problem solver, engaging in coursework, research, and personal projects to enhance expertise.